FerreroJeremy/monolingual-word-aligner/README.md

 INFO:__main__:Serving on http://127.0.0.1:8080
 ```

-7) In another terminal, run the `testAlign.py` script to launch the comparison between the specified files in the source code:
+7) In another terminal, run the `testAlign_idf.py` script to launch the comparison between the specified files in the source code:
 ```
-python testAlign.py
+python testAlign_idf.py
 ```
-comment or uncomment the lines 12 and 13, or 15 and 16 in the `testAlign.py` file to align the multisource sentences or the news sentences, respectively.